 But let’s imagine that the Product Owner is not that clever.

-Let’s imagine you have 5 stakeholders, stakeholders who understand the business intuitively and have lots of experience of Business Value in all its aspects.
+Let’s imagine you have five stakeholders; stakeholders who understand the business intuitively and have lots of experience of Business Value in all its aspects.
 Let’s imagine that you have them vote on the BV.

-Earlier I recommended getting the list of stories for building this new camera, and having these experts play Priority Poker to assign BV points to each of those story cards.
-Relative value compared to the largest BV reference card (100) (the card that you all initially think has the most BV).
-Using the Fibonacci series from 0 to 100.
+Earlier I recommended getting the list of stories (e.g., for building this new camera), and having these experts play Priority Poker to assign BV points to each of those story cards.
+Relative value compared to the largest BV reference card (100) (the card that you all initially think has the most BV) using the Fibonacci series from 0 to 100.

-You do this exercise, even though the real number you need for business decision-making now is the total dollar value of the effort (eg, to judge whether to invest here or elsewhere).
+You now do a similar exercise, using expert opinions, but now the real number you need for business decision-making is the total dollar value of the effort (e.g., to judge whether to invest here or elsewhere).

 Why do that?

-First, let’s have the Doers do Planning Poker and create knowledge together about what the effort really is.
+First, let’s have the “doers” do Planning Poker and create knowledge together about the effort.
 Add Story Points to each card.

 OK, now to estimate the overall dollar value.

-Again, there are other techniques, but the one I will recommend first is have each of the Delphic experts write down their personal opinion on a piece of paper.
-Before being influenced by anyone.
+Again, there are other techniques, but the one I will recommend first is to have each Delphic expert write down their personal opinion on a piece of paper before being influenced by anyone.

-You might, particularly in the first few months of using this technique, have a senior manager do a “sniff test”.
-They bring him in (or go to him) and say “Our Team. on average, estimated that this effort is worth $17 million, plus or minus about $4 million.
+You might, particularly in the first few months of using this technique, have a senior manager do a “sniff test.”
+They bring him in (or go to him) and say, “Our team, on average, estimated that this effort is worth $17 million, plus or minus about $4 million.
 Seem reasonable to you?”
 If he can accept it as probably the best guess at this time, then they did a good-enough job.
-Or they might take his input, do a bit of scratching of the head, and estimate again.
+Or they might take his input, scratch their heads a bit and estimate again.

 Finally, as they get closer to production, someone should be working on a formula for BV, and how to prove, or at least get indicators about, whether that formula is relevant.
+(Chris Matts likes the Business Value Model approach.)
 Let’s say a key aspect of the formula assumes that 900 of the first 1,000 users have a broad smile.
-So, they might use the Net Promoter Score to confirm that assumption.
-Etc, etc.
+So, they might use the Net Promoter Score to confirm that assumption, etc., etc.